How are you influencing your child today? This is one question that you must seek to answer as a mother.

 ” In a child’s eyes, a mother is a goddess.
 She can be glorious or terrible, benevolent or filled with wrath, but she commands love either way.
 I am convinced that this is the greatest power in the universe.” ―N.K.
 Jemisin

-N.B Though I referred to mothers in the article, it also refers to fathers, guardians and care-givers and those with whom have been given the responsibility to raise the next generation.
+N.B Though I referred to mothers in this article, it also extends to fathers, guardians and care-givers and those with whom have been given the responsibility to raise the next generation.